Jbleezy/BO1-Reimagined/README.md

 * Grenades thrown back by monkeys will no longer damage the player that threw the grenade if they have PHD Flopper

 ### Napalm
-* Kills from napalm explosion or flames count for the player who killed the napalm or the player who triggered the napalm
+* Kills from napalm explosion or flames count for the player who killed the Napalm or the player who triggered the Napalm
+* Can be damaged while in the ground
 * No longer gains additional health for each additional player
 * No longer gives additional points when killed
 * No longer affected by explosive damage scaling